 If you’re going abroad, or spending on foreign websites, getting the right plastic could save you a small fortune.
-Pick up a specialist travel credit or pre-pay card and enjoy piece of mind knowing that you’re getting the best exchange rate possible for any currency in the world.
+Pick up a specialist travel credit or debit card and enjoy peace of mind knowing that you’re getting the best exchange rate possible for any currency in the world.
 Here’s our guide to the best credit cards, debit, and prepay cards for foreign travel.

 Before we get started though, just a little reminder that up to 5m EHIC cards expire every year.
 The European Health insurance card is free and entitles the holder to free or discounted medical care in 28 EU countries, plus a few others.
 Despite Brexit current EHIC cards are still valid.
 New applications will be given UK Global Health Insurance Card (GHIC).
 To get a new or replacement card visit the EHIC website.

 The best debit cards to use abroad